deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

 \end{aligned}
 $$

-Where we add in the multiplication operations necessary to calculate the expectation.
+where we add in the multiplication operations necessary to calculate the expectation.
 This shows that when calculated naïvely, it would take an exponential amount of operations to calculate the number of entities with a success.

 ## Example 1